Registering for ClickSuper - TEST ENVIRONMENT

 - Organisation ABN

-- Contact email address - this is used for notifications as well as a username to log in to our test site.
+- Contact email address - this is used for notifications as well as a username to log in to our Beta site.

 To register please click the following link:

-It will say that it costs $10.00 to register for beta - this is incorrect, the registration form is just a copy from our live environment (which costs $10.00 to register) which is why it is listed.
+It will say that it costs $10.00 to register for beta - this is incorrect, the registration form is just a copy from our live environment which is why it is listed.
 Registering and using beta incurs no fees whatsoever - it is free.

 To begin the registration, the ABN for your organisation will be requested.
 Please enter the ABN which will be used in your test files for the appropriate organisation.